krzemienski/awesome-from-stars/README.md

 * [fosslife/awesome-ricing](https://github.com/fosslife/awesome-ricing): A curated list of awesome tools and technology to help you out with ricing on linux
 * [liuchong/awesome-roadmaps](https://github.com/liuchong/awesome-roadmaps): A curated list of roadmaps.
 * [protontypes/awesome-robotic-tooling](https://github.com/protontypes/awesome-robotic-tooling): Tooling for professional robotic development in C++ and Python with a touch of ROS, autonomous driving and aerospace.
-* [markets/awesome-ruby](https://github.com/markets/awesome-ruby): :gem: A collection of awesome Ruby libraries, tools, frameworks and software
+* [markets/awesome-ruby](https://github.com/markets/awesome-ruby): 💎 A collection of awesome Ruby libraries, tools, frameworks and software
 * [rust-unofficial/awesome-rust](https://github.com/rust-unofficial/awesome-rust): A curated list of Rust code and resources.
 * [lauris/awesome-scala](https://github.com/lauris/awesome-scala): A community driven list of useful Scala libraries, frameworks and software.
 * [binhnguyennus/awesome-scalability](https://github.com/binhnguyennus/awesome-scalability): The Patterns of Scalable, Reliable, and Performant Large-Scale Systems